blbadger/blbadger.github.io/polynomial-roots2.md

 z_{n+1} = z_{n}^2 + a \\
 $$

-and what has been termed Multibrot
+and what is sometimes called Multibrot

 $$
 z_{n+1} = z_{n}^b + a \\